brandur/sorg/content/drafts/postgres-atomicity.md

 request, it opens the file and writes some information.
 Things are mostly working fine, but then one day you decide to enhance your database with a sophisticated new feature, multi-client support!

-The new implementation is immediately plagued by problems that are especially noticeable when two clients are trying to access data around the same time.
-One opens the CSV file, writes some data, and that change is immediately clobbered by a second client doing its own write.
+Unfortunately, the new implementation is immediately plagued by problems that are especially noticeable when two clients are trying to access data around the same time.
+One opens the CSV file, writes some data, and that change is immediately clobbered by another client doing its own write.

-This is a problem of concurrent access and we address it by introducing _concurrency control_.
+This is a problem of concurrent access and it's addressed by introducing _concurrency control_.
 There are plenty of naive solutions.
 We could ensure that any process takes out an exclusive lock on a file before reading or writing it, or push all operations through a single flow control point.